NarasimhaReddyMachha/Candidate-Recommendation-Engine/README.md

 # Candidate-Recommendation-Engine
 This project, Candidate Recommendation Engine is built using Streamlit.
 It quickly finds the most relevant candidates for a job by comparing the job description with multiple candidate resumes and ranking them based on similarity scores.
-The app also generates an AI-based explanation of why each top candidate might be a good fit for the role.

 Objective
 The main goal of this project is to assist in shortlisting the best candidates quickly.
 Instead of manually reading each resume, the system uses Natural Language Processing (NLP) to find the most relevant ones.
 Some of the key concepts I used in bulding the application were